Character-LLM: A Trainable Agent for Role-Playing

 arXiv Detail & Related papers (2024-06-27T06:24:00Z) - Crafting Customisable Characters with LLMs: Introducing SimsChat, a Persona-Driven Role-Playing Agent Framework [29.166067413153353]

-Large Language Models (LLMs) can comprehend human instructions and generate high-quality text.
+Large Language Models (LLMs) demonstrate remarkable ability to comprehend instructions and generate human-like text.

-We introduce the Customisable Conversation Agent Framework, which leverages LLMs to simulate real-world characters.
+We introduce the Customisable Conversation Agent Framework, which employs LLMs to simulate real-world characters.

-We present SimsChat, a freely customisable role-playing agent.
+We present SimsChat, a freely customisable role-playing agent incorporating various realistic settings.

 arXiv Detail & Related papers (2024-06-25T22:44:17Z) - Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works [33.817319226631426]